-4 Inferences and Implications
+4. Inferences and Implications

-The information of CMEs' source locations allows us to perform a deeper analysis than before.
-As has been mentioned in the section of Introduction, the following four issues will be addressed.
+[24] The information of CMEs' source locations allows us to perform a deeper analysis than before.
+As has been mentioned in section 1, the following four issues are addressed.

-4.1 Missing Rate of CMEs
+4.1.
+Missing Rate of CMEs

-4.1.1 Visibility in EIT
+4.1.1.
+Visibility in EIT

-First of all, it is known that not all of white-light CMEs could be seen in LASCO cameras.
+[25] First, it is known that not all of white light CMEs could be seen in LASCO cameras.
 How many CMEs will be missed?
-Before answering this question, we will discuss the visibility of CMEs in EIT instrument.
+Before answering this question, we discuss the visibility of CMEs in EIT instrument.
 A primary function of EIT in CME study is to learn the eruptive processes of CMEs in corona.
-It is also a necessary tool to distinguish if a CME originates from front-side or back-side solar disk.
+It is also a necessary tool for distinguishing if a CME originates from frontside or backside solar disk.
 This becomes even important when someone wants to predict the geoeffectiveness of CMEs.

-The comparison of the percentages of LI, AL and NS CMEs (Table 1), we found that there are a significant fraction of CMEs probably missed by EIT 195 Å wavelength.
-It has been mentioned in Sec.
-2 that AL CMEs are probably from backside disk but close to the limb.
+[26] In the comparison of the percentages of LI, AL, and NS CMEs (Table 1), we found that there is a significant fraction of CMEs probably missed by EIT 195 Å wavelength.
+It is mentioned in section 2 that AL CMEs are probably from backside disk but close to the limb.
 If all the NS CMEs are considered as backside events, the percentage of backside CMEs (NS + AL CMEs) would be about 66%, larger than the expected value 50%.
-It implies that a significant fraction, $\sim 16\%$ , of LASCO CMEs probably occurred on the front-side solar disk, but did not leave any visible eruptive signatures in EIT 195 Å images.
+It implies that a significant fraction, ~16%, of LASCO CMEs probably occurred on the frontside solar disk, but did not leave any visible eruptive signatures in EIT 195 Å images.